maxzhang686/jsnote/README.md

 2) Create an object which you want to return (in shorter function body form)

 To "tell" JavaScript what you want to do, wrap the expression (e.g. object creation) in parentheses like shown above.
-* explam more in other section.
+* explain more in other section.

 #
 ### 5.5. default Arguments